joshdcuneo/mern-docker-starter/README.md

 This is by no means the only correct way, just a simple and easy to work with methodology that provides modular services.

+> Please note!
+The deployment method we are using did not work for me in a Windows 10 environment.
+This deployment method is ONLY tested from Linux.

 ## DEVELOPMENT

 > This setup is a simple way to get a development environment up and running.
 In the production section I will give more detail on how to make it production ready.
 The final, optional section will cover enhancements to make the setup more efficient.